Isabella725/stats_2_finalproject/analysis/input/README.md

 # Input Directory

-I am using data from American National Election Studies.
-I am using the 2016 Time Series Study located here: https://electionstudies.org/project/2016-time-series-study/.
-This study used two waves of interviews, pre and post election in 2016. (*I still need to identify which wave I am using, or if I am using both in my analysis).
+I am using the 2016 Time Series Study from American National Election Studies located here: https://electionstudies.org/project/2016-time-series-study/.
+This study used two waves of interviews, pre and post election in 2016.
 Both face-to-face and internet interviews were used to collect the data.
+The ANES writes, "The data can be analyzed using the combined dual-mode sample, or using the face-to-face sample alone, or using the Internet sample alone."
+My study will only use the face-to-face sample as it includes unique information on respondents' household demographics regarding children.
+Variables on climate change belief come only from the pre-election wave of interviews.